zentrocdot/Bash/PROGRAMMING.md

 <p align="justify">I am using the well known shell script analysis tool <code>Shellcheck</code> for checking my <code>Bash</code> scripts. <code>ShellCheck</code> is very well suited for optimizing <code>Bash</code> scripts.
 The feedback from <code>ShellCheck</code> in the form of infos, warnings and errors are also always very helpful.</p>

 > [!NOTE]
-> The Bash version I am working with is GNU Bash 5.1.16.
+> The <code>Bash</code> version I am working with is GNU Bash 5.1.16.
 What I am presenting below is valid for the above mentioned version.

 ## What is a script